amicuchu/NintendoClientsWiki/Account-Server.md

 [[Server List]] > Account Server (Wii U)
 ---

-The account server takes form-encoded requests and responds with an XML body.
+The account server always responds with an XML body.
+GET requests are form-encoded.
+POST and PUT requests have an XML body.

 The XML-encoding is not consistent between URLs.
 Usually, the response contains no XML declaration and no whitespace.
 However, sometimes the response starts with `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>`, and sometimes the response is prettified using 4 spaces as indentation.